sujiar37/beadevops/_posts/cloud/2018-06-20-azure-webapps.md

 Azure Web app services are pretty direct forward to host your application runs in any of the languages such as **.NET, Node.js, PHP, Java, Python & HTML** in a cloud ready basis.
 We really dont have to manage the infrasturture since it is cloud ready, secure and supports load balancing, autoscaling & automated management.
 Applications run and scale with ease on Windows and Linux based environments and perform actions such as continuous deployment from VSTS/ GitHub/ Docker Hub and other sources etc. Also, it supports package management, staging environments, custom domain, and SSL certificates.

 Let's deploy a Webapp and host some files on it in azure.
-Here are the steps we need to perform for doing this,
+Note that we are hosting static contents instead of Dynamic data, however it is possible when you opt *webapp+sql* package.
+Here are the steps we need to perform for hosting static contents ,

 1) Login to Azure portal -> Go to App services -> Choose Webapp from the list it provides
 <center><h1>&darr;</h1></center>